kedro-org/kedro-devrel/blog_post_collaboration/deploy_Kedro_pipelines_on_EMR.md

 ## 4. Create `.tar` for `conf`

-The `kedro package` command only packs the source code.

-`conf/` directory is essential for running any Kedro project.
+The `kedro package` command only packs the source code and yet the `conf/` directory is essential for running any Kedro project.

 Therefore it needs to be deployed separately as a `tar.gz`  file.
 It is important to note that the contents inside the `conf` directory is to be zipped and not the `conf`  folder entirely.
 Use the following command to zip the contents inside the conf directory.
 This will generate a `conf.tar.gz` file containing all the `catalog.yml`, `parameters.yml` and others for running the Kedro pipeline.
 It will be used with `spark-submit` for the `--archives` option for unpacking the contents into a `conf` directory .

 ```bash
 tar -czvf conf.tar.gz --exclude="local" conf/*